AUDIO VERSION: YouTube Podbean

-Going into the medical profession as a means of trying to cope with personal trauma is a lot more common than many realize, and if this is what you’re doing, there is an urgent need for you to be honest about this with God and ask Him to help you process your own grief (see The Mindset of Trauma Reversal: Pursuing the Unattainable).
+Going into the medical profession as a means of trying to cope with personal trauma is a lot more common than many realize, and if this is what you’re doing, there is an urgent need for you to be honest about this with God and ask Him to help you process your own grief.
 If instead you try to buck up and persevere through an onslaught of dying patients, your own unresolved traumas are going to cripple you in the midst of the chaos.
 It’s much better to start dealing with these issues now, and you need to bring God into it, not just try to handle it on your own.
 When God brings heartache and grief into our lives, He does so for the purpose of drawing us closer to Him.
 If instead we try to distance ourselves from God and pretend that we can press on without Him, He will only find new ways to increase our stress levels.
 Whenever you’re feeling stressed, the most productive thing you can do is talk to God and ask Him to help you learn everything He wants to teach you through the negative circumstances.

 Now during the end times, the kinds of plagues God will roll out will vary drastically and they’ll be focused on different targets.
 Some will affect animals, others will affect people.
 Some will only affect certain age groups.
 Others will affect all ages, and they’ll spread in a very random pattern.
 Some plagues will result in instant death, while in other cases, death will occur in a matter of days or hours.
 The symptoms will be often be very dramatic and impossible to explain.
 But in every situation, the plagues will be very controlled, and often they will not last long.
 They will suddenly start, spread swiftly, then suddenly stop.
 A good precedent here is Yahweh’s famous ten plagues on Egypt.
 When everyone suddenly became covered with boils, did they remain that way forever?
 No. The plague suddenly began, then it suddenly stopped, and the boils were gone.
 In the case of the last plague—the death of all firstborn males—death came suddenly, the death toll was shockingly high among both humans and animals, but then the whole thing was over after one night.
 Every firstborn in Egypt did not continue to die from then on.